networq/website/getting-started.md

 ## Environmental Settings

 A NetworQ package must exist for which the settings will be edited.
-For this example we will use the Holacracy Package.
+For this example we will use the [Holacracy Package](https://github.com/networq/holacracy-package).

-### 1) Clone a package
+### 1) Clone the package

-Clone the package from Git using a command window directed at the folder location you want to store the clone in.
+* Clone the package from Git using a command window directed at the folder location you want to store the clone in:

 ```
 $ git clone https://github.com/networq/holacracy-package